|Nutritional Guidelines (per serving)|

-This flavorful butternut squash makes a great side dish for the holidays or serves the casserole along with any family meal.
-The brown sugar and cinnamon oat topping complement the squash perfectly.
-It is a fabulous side dish to serve with ham or roast pork.
+This flavorful butternut squash makes a great side dish for the holidays or to serve as a casserole along with any fall family meal.
+The brown sugar and cinnamon oat topping complement the naturally sweet squash perfectly.
+Use vegan margarine instead of butter to easily make the dish vegan and dairy free.

-Winter squashes can be difficult to peel and cut, but we find a y-peeler makes peeling much easier.
+Winter squashes like butternut squash can be difficult to peel and cut, but we find a Y-peeler makes peeling much easier.
 Use a large, sharp knife to cut, and make sure the squash is stable on the cutting board and won't roll when you begin to slice.